wismh/Qp/docs/qplus-language.md

 Module `let` / `let mut` globals (statics) follow the same rule: short name inside the module, `ecs::hits` or `use ecs::hits` / `use ecs::*` from outside.

+`extern` / `extern "C"` is allowed only at the compilation root (not inside nested `mod`).
+Host symbols live in `namespace qplus`, so nesting them would invent `qplus::systems::…` and clash with the host.

 `mod math { ... }` — body in this file. `mod math;` — a file module:

 - next to the compilation root (`app.qp`): `math.qp` or `math/mod.qp`;